agdturner/mxg/README.md

 ### User Testing
 - Please ensure you are testing the right version.
-  - Please uninstall any installed PWA before installing again using a different browser to test things work in different browsers.
+  - Please uninstall any installed PWA before installing a different version or to test the PWA using a different Web browser.
     - Uninstalling a PWA can be done with the PWA running, then via the three stacked dots menu.
 - Please report issues with documentation/installation/use...

 ### Version 0.9